Why Cohong Lane? A CFO's Bet on Independent Investing

 If you’re wondering whether that was a rational decision: so am I, most mornings.

-That’s the job I’m trying to do — except instead of a warehouse full of tea, my tools are a pair of walking shoes, public filings, company visits, and conversations with locals.
+That’s the job I’m trying to do — except instead of a warehouse full of tea, my tools are public filings, policy documents, dealership visits, and the kind of conversations you only have when you’re physically here.

 What You’ll Find Here

-Cohong Lane is the transparent research process of an independent investor whose bills get paid by the markets — I call it open-sourcing the workflow.
+Cohong Lane is the transparent research process of an independent investor whose bills get paid by the markets.
 My livelihood depends on getting these investment decisions right.
-This isn’t a newsletter that happens to mention investing.
-I’ll start by walking through the operating system behind my own portfolio — two core buckets, a fair value compass, and why I structured everything so a 40% drawdown causes no pain.
+This isn’t a newsletter that happens to mention investing — I call it open-sourcing the workflow.

 The Cohong merchants earned their monopoly one honest ledger at a time.
 I don’t have a monopoly on anything — but I do have my own capital on the line and no reason to tell you anything other than what I actually think.
 That’s the licence I’m betting on.